openaps/docs/docs/Using-openaps-Tools/using.md

 # Configuring and Learning to Use openaps Tools

 This section provides and introduction to intializing, configuring, and using the openaps toolset.
 The purpose is to get you familiar with how the different commands work and to get you thinking about how they may be used to build your own closed loop.
-Some familiarity with using the terminal will go a long way, so if you aren't comfortable with `cd`, `ls`, and , take a look at some of the

 The [openaps readme](https://github.com/openaps/openaps/blob/master/README.md) has detailed information on the installation and usage of openaps.
 You should take the time to read through it in detail, even if it seems confusing at first.
 There are also a number of example uses available in the [openaps-example](https://github.com/bewest/openaps-example) repository.

+Some familiarity with using the terminal will go a long way, so if you aren't comfortable with what `cd` and `ls` do, take a look at some of the Linux Shell / Terminal links on the [Resources](./docs/Resources/resources.md) page.

-Some notes on conventions used in this guide:
+Some conventions used in this guide:
 * Wherever there are `<bracketed_components>` in the the code, these are meant for you to insert your own information.
 Most of the time, it doesn't matter what you choose **as long as you stay consistent throughout this guide**.
 That means if you choose `Barney` as your  `<my_pump_name>`, you must use `Barney` every time you see `<my_pump_name>`.
 Choose carefully.
 Do not include the `< >` brackets in your name.
 * You will see a `$ ` at the beginning of many of the lines of code.
 This indicates that it is to be entered and executed at the terminal prompt.
 Do not type in the `$`.